endor-force/home-assistant-garo-chargebox/README.md

 * Command line switch to control availability on/off for the chargebox.. if you don't trust your neighbours then you can schedule or automate the availability of charging from the box.
 * Rest sensor to collect the data from the box as attributes (one call to collect all stats)
 * Template sensors to calculate and make the collected data representable and enumerate statuses.
-* Lovelace cards with dynamic image that chages color based on status (one image of the chargebox and dynamic overlay of the light/color)
+* Lovelace cards with dynamic image that changes color based on status.
 * Utility sensors that collect and calculate stats for usage per month and day..

 Switch to control the state/availability for the box (update with your IP accordingly)